 The Board of Directors will prepare an annual budget that includes anticipated expenditures, planned contributions to reserve funds, planned capital improvements and the annual dues, fees and assessments required to operate the facility.
 The budget for the ensuing year will be presented at the Annual Meeting for approval by the membership.

-Regular and Special Board meetings shall be open to all members; however, no member who is not an officer or director shall participate in any deliberation or discussion unless expressly authorized by the President or a majority of the Board.
+Regular Board meetings shall be open to all members; however, no member who is not an officer or director shall participate in any deliberation or discussion unless expressly authorized by the President or a majority of the Board.
 The Board may meet in Executive Session, without the presence of other members, for the purpose of addressing legal, contractual or personnel matters.

 Annual dues will be used to operate the pool, enhance the value of the facility and provide reserve funds to cover the replacement costs of pool assets.
 Capital improvement expenditures exceeding 10% of the operating budget require the approval of 51% of the membership.